- All products are added to your cart.

 Chapter 6; LOTOTO Rules

 Each department, building, location, etc. utilizing this policy for the control of hazardous energy, must establish and document site-specific procedures for the isolation of energy for all machinery and equipment in that area.
 The procedures should follow those outlined in this policy (see chapter 5).

-For the safety of our employees and to comply with OSHA's standard, locks used for LOTOTO must be uniform by color, shape or size.
-Company Name has decide to use only Type locks for the purpose of LOTOTO.
+For the safety of our employees and to comply with OSHA's standard, locks used for LOTOTO must be uniform by colour, shape or size.
+Company Name has decided to use only Type locks for the purpose of LOTOTO.
 This uniformity of Type locks, company-wide, will ensure that all employees know when a lockout is in place.
 Only Type locks can be used for lockout and Type locks CAN NOT be used for any other purpose in our facilities.

 6.3 Removal of material